xlani/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-To identify the lane-line pixels I used the Sliding-Window-Search approach out of lesson 33 of the project in combination with fitting a polynomial.
+To identify the lane-line pixels I used the Sliding-Window-Search approach out of lesson 33 of the project slides in combination with fitting a polynomial.
 To get a more robust output I used the class `tracker` and two global variables to store the recent found lanes.
 I averaged over the last 10 to minimize the impact of single bad frames.

 The code is in lines 137 through 188 in `images.py` (corresponding lines 158 through 182 in `video.py`) and in `tracker.py`.